 In brief

-In each rule, you can configure the execution way, the run time, and the launch conditions.
+- Each rule includes execution way, run time, and launch conditions.